Construction: The Most Dangerous Industry?

 By far, falls are the most common accidents in construction settings.
 At a work-site, causes of falls include unstable ladders, weak scaffolding, or slips on uneven surfaces.
 When a worker’s job involves heights, like repairing the roof of an apartment building, a fall can easily be fatal, or lead to a serious injury like paralysis.

 In 2014, electrocutions accounted for about 8.2% of all construction deaths.
 In daily life, electricity is all around us.
-At a construction site the chances of electrocution increase, because electric wires might be exposed, frayed, or broken.
+At a construction site the chances of electrocution increase.
 While doing a job that requires digging into the ground, they might come into contact with an exposed wire.
 Certain construction professions, like utility pole maintenance and repair, put workers at an even higher risk of electrocution or electric shock.

 - Struck by object